-But while token loud-mouth Megan (Melissa McCarthy) may not get much to do other than amusingly hit on an unsuspecting air marshal, other characters are superbly developed.
+But while the amusingly inappropriate Megan (Melissa McCarthy) may not get much to do other than entertainingly hit on an unsuspecting air marshal, other characters are superbly developed.
 For example, the gorgeous, rich and probably evil Helen (Byrne) – Lillian’s other, new best friend.
-While overlooked Annie’s life slowly falls apart around her, Helen wrests away control of the wedding, turning everything into a flawless display of class and wealth.
+While overlooked Annie’s life slowly falls apart around her, Helen wrests away control of the wedding, turning everything into a seemingly flawless display of class and wealth.

-Annie ain’t none too happy about that.
+Annie ain’t happy about that.
 One inspired scene sees them out-speeching each other at a party, building from gentle tributes to Thai and Spanish-speaking contests.
 “We don’t even need words.
-A look says it all,” boasts Byrne, as Wiig stares psychotically at everyone.
-It’s like Bride Wars, but with actual humans.
+A look says it all,” boasts Byrne, as Wiig stares intensely at everyone.

 So why the marketing campaign?
-Bridesmaids isn’t a comment on Hall Pass or The Hangover, or the other misogynist comedies that roll into multiplexes every year.
+Bridesmaids isn’t a comment on Hall Pass or The Hangover, or the other misogynist comedies that roll into multiplexes year after year.
 It’s just a comedy.
-But although Bridesmaids isn’t revolutionary in its format, it is almost flawless in its execution: even with the formulaic jokes in the mix, this is an intelligent and amusing gem.
+But although Bridesmaids isn’t revolutionary in its format, it is pretty much flawless in its execution: even with the formulaic jokes in the mix, this is an intelligent and amusing gem.
 After all, women are funny too.
 But then, you already knew that.
-In an age where the prospect of an all-female Ghostbusters is getting some boys’ pants in a twist, though, it’s worth taking another couple of hours to celebrate that fact.
+In an age where the prospect of an all-female Ghostbusters is getting some boys worked up, though, it’s worth taking another couple of hours to celebrate that fact.